February 18, 2019

 After years of work and comprehensive legal analysis here in New Mexico, APV believes a legislative fix to address immediate concerns regarding the safety and humane management of New Mexico’s wild horses is within reach.
 Our support for this year’s Senate Bill (SB) 158 (specifically, the committee substitute bill) hinges on some final amendments prepared for the next committee hearing.
 Assuming those amendments are adopted (UPDATE: the amendments were adopted and are now a part of the bill), APV will support the bill, and here is what the new SB 158 would do:

 - It explicitly protects wild horses under the state animal cruelty statute.
-After a Court of Appeals opinion in 2015 questioned whether wild horses are covered by the state cruelty statute, leaving a dangerous potential loophole in the cruelty law, SB 158 will ensure clarity for individuals and law enforcement.
+After a Court of Appeals opinion in 2015 questioned whether wild horses are covered by the state cruelty statute, potentially leaving a dangerous potential loophole in the cruelty law, SB 158 will ensure clarity for individuals and law enforcement.

 - It explicitly removes wild horses from the definition of “livestock.”
 In line with case law, SB 158 ensures New Mexico’s wild horses are covered by the provisions of the state wild horse laws, not by provisions for livestock disposition.